mananthavelu/data_structures_and_algorithms_using_python/README.md

 ### Purpose:
-<p>This repository can be used for learning the concepts of the Data Structures and algorithms with some implementations using Python.</p>
+<p>This repository can be used for learning the concepts of the Data Structures and algorithms with some implementations using Python.
+I use this for refreshing myself often.
+Appreciate the feedback</p>

 ### How to use of the Repository: